 A shiny, plastic-coated fabric typically made with a woven backing of polyester fibers that are then coated with polyvinyl chloride or a blend of PVC and polyurethane.

-Wool is a natural fiber that comes from the fleece of a sheep, goat, llama or alpaca.
+Wool is a natural fiber that comes from the fleece of a sheep, goat, llama, or alpaca.
+It can be knitted or woven.

 - X-Static Silver Fiber